 An infrared sauna is a unique type of sauna that uses advanced, infrared technology to heat the body.
-A regular sauna, on the other hand, uses a single heat source to heat the air, rather than the user directly.
+A traditional sauna, on the other hand, uses a single heat source to heat the air, rather than the user directly.

 Infrared saunas operate at a lower temperature than a regular sauna, and they offer additional benefits that these saunas don’t.
 They encourage deeper sweating and more intense detoxification.
 This means you may experience health benefits and results sooner than you would if you were relying on a traditional sauna.